vipul-khedekar/taste-alchemist_browser/README.md

 # Taste Alchemist - A Recipe Browser

-A web app to search and browse recipes by categories from a collection provided by the API.
-Shows ingredients and steps in a very concise a consolidated manner.
-The app has a responsive design for desktop 16:9 and tablet-type screen sizes.
+A web app to search and browse recipes by categories.
+Presents recipe list in a scrollable consolidated manner.
+The ingredients and steps shown are very concise.
+Crafted with tasteful design, keeping simplicity and user experience in mind.